tony1661/zabbix-freeswitch/README.md

 ## Install
 ### Step 1
-To install, take the freeswitch.conf file in this repo and save it to the /etc/zabbix/zabbix_agentd.d/ folder.
+To install, take the `freeswitch.conf` and `fusionpbx.conf` file in this repo and save it to the `/etc/zabbix/zabbix_agentd.d/` folder.

 ### Step 2
 Next, upload the zabbix templates in this repo to your Zabbix server.
 This can be done by doing to **Configuration>Templates** and clicking the **Import** butto